SasView/sasview/src/sans/models/media/model_functions.rst

 *Figure.
 1D plot using the default values (w/500 data points).*

+REFERENCE

+None.

 .. _PeakLorentzModel:

 **2.2.19.
 PeakLorentzModel**

-Model describes a Lorentzian shaped peak including a flat background,
+This model describes a Lorentzian shaped peak on a flat background

 .. image:: img/image200.PNG

-with the peak having height of I0 centered at qpk having a hwhm (half-width-half-maximum) of B.
+with the peak having height of *I0* centered at *q0* and having a HWHM (half-width half-maximum) of B.

-The parameters I0, B, qpk, and BGD can all be adjusted during fitting. **NB: These don't match the table!**

-REFERENCE

-None

 For 2D data: The 2D scattering intensity is calculated in the same way as 1D, where the *q* vector is defined as